Wildlife - Animals in the Solomon Islands

 In recent years, the critically endangered Hawksbill turtles in the Solomons were discovered to be biofluorescent displaying hues of red and green.
 If you would like to see these amazing turtles, Munda is the perfect base and we have daily flights from Honiara.

 There are more than 70 birds that are endemic to the Solomon Islands and you can choose to go on your own discovery tour or join a birding tour.
 Birds are abundant in the Solomons because of the traditional way of life most Solomon Islanders live and the lack of tourists.
-The central area of the Solomons is where you might see the ultramarine kingfisher, Solomons cockatoo or the midget flowerpecker.
+The Central Province area of the Solomons is where you might see the ultramarine kingfisher, Solomons cockatoo or the midget flowerpecker.